RainMaker1707/C2_prompt/prompt/tasks/FSM.md

     {{/mnt/data/task/output.md}}
     - Save the generated output.
         - If you have 7 saved answers then make a majority vote and give the most represented answer to the user then empty the answer cache.
 End Point.
         - If you have less than 7 saved answers go to sub task 4.
+You must perform a new analyze step for each of these 7 answers.